renesas-rz/rzv_ai_sdk/Q01_footfall_counter/readme.md

   ```sh
   cd /home/root/tvm
   ```
   * Change the values in `config.ini` as per the requirements.
-Detailed explanation of the `config.ini` file is given at below section.
+Detailed explanation of the `config.ini` file is given at [Application:Configuration](#explanation-of-the-configini-file)
   ```sh
   vi config.ini
   ```